-Accident Description: C.K. was driving her 1998 Ford Escape northbound on Stapley Road in the number two lane approaching the intersection with East Broadway Road.
-She was entering the intersection as the light turned yellow and the at-fault driver in the southbound left-hand turn lane turned directly in front of her vehicle.
-C.K. attempted to avoid hitting the at-fault driver but was unable to prevent the accident and hit the at-fault driver’s vehicle.
-The Mesa Police Department responded to the scene of the accident and conducted an investigation.
-After interviewing both drivers and two uninvolved witnesses, Mesa Police cited the at-fault driver with failure to yield when making a left-hand turn and driving on a suspended license.
-Both drivers got treatment at the scene by the fire department of injuries.
+C.K. attempted to avoid hitting the at-fault driver but was unable to prevent the accident.
+The Mesa Police Department responded to the scene of the collision and conducted an investigation.
+After interviewing both drivers and two uninvolved witnesses, Mesa Police cited the at-fault driver with failure to yield when making a left hand turn and driving on a suspended license.
+Both drivers were treated at the scene by the fire department for injuries.
 Both vehicles were towed from the scene of the accident.
-These were all reported to the injury lawyer.

 A.R.S § 28-772 states “The driver of a vehicle within an intersection intending to turn to the left shall yield the right-of-way to a vehicle that is approaching from the opposite direction and that is within the intersection or so close to the intersection as to constitute an immediate hazard.” http://www.azleg.gov/ars/28/00772.htm

-Medical Treatment: The day after the collision, C.K. underwent X-rays of her sinuses, cervical and thoracic spines and wrist.
-The X-ray of her neck revealed spasms and X-ray of her wrist showed an acute fracture of her distal radius.
+The day after the collision, C.K. underwent X-rays of her sinuses, cervical and thoracic spines and wrist.
+The X-ray of her neck revealed spasms and X-ray of her wrist showed acute fracture of her distal radius.

-About a week after the accident, C.K. presented to FXRS Orthopedics & Bracing where she was diagnosed with a closed fracture of unspecified part of the radius, injury to radial nerve and contusion of the forearm.
-C.K. placed a padded thumb spica cast for right distal radial styloid.
-Hence, she got recommendations about ICE/RICE activity modification.
-Further, on a follow-up visit, FXRS Orthopedics & Bracing recommended occupational therapy for her right hand/wrist with gentle stretching and strengthening for one to two times with home exercise program.
-However, C.K. treated with FXRS Orthopedics & Bracing a total of eight times over the course of six months.
+About a week after the accident, C.K. presented to FXRS Orthopedics & Bracing where she was diagnosed with a closed fracture of the radius, injury to radial nerve and contusion of forearm.
+C.K. was placed in a padded thumb spica cast for right distal radial styloid.
+She was recommended ICE/RICE activity modification.
+On a follow-up visit, FXRS Orthopedics & Bracing recommended occupational therapy for C.K.’s right hand/wrist with gentle stretching and strengthening with a home exercise program.

-Lost Wages: C.K. made a claim for lost wages.
-Because as a result of this accident she was to take significant time off of work due to her pain and suffering and in order to receive the treatment she needed for her injuries.
+C.K. made a claim for lost wages because as a result of this accident she was forced to take significant time off work due to her pain and suffering and in order to receive the treatment she needed for her injuries.

-Health Insurance: C.K. had health at the time of the accident, but did not use that health insurance while treating for her injuries.
+C.K. had health insurance at the time of the accident but did not use that health insurance while treating for her injuries.

-Client’s Car Insurance: C.K. had car insurance at the time of the accident through American Family Mutual Insurance Company.
-C.K. used her own car insurance’s medical payments policy and underinsured motorist policy.
+C.K. had car insurance at the time of the accident through American Family Mutual Insurance Company.
+She used her own car insurance’s medical payments policy and underinsured motorist policy.
 C.K. received $15,000 from her underinsured motorist policy to supplement her bodily injury settlement.
 C.K.’s premiums did not go up as a result of using her own car insurance policy.
-The underinsured motorist settlement reached after the at-fault settlement, around two years after the accident.
+The underinsured motorist settlement was reached after the at-fault settlement, around two years after the accident occurred.

-At-Fault Car Insurance: The at-fault driver had car insurance at the time of the accident through Commonwealth Casualty Company.
-Commonwealth disputed liability in this matter due to questions raised regarding.
-Whether C.K. entered the intersection while the light signaled yellow or red.
-Due to this dispute, C.K. had to initiate litigation in order to reach a settlement.
-Hence, C.K. entered into litigation with Commonwealth eight months after the accident occurred.
-She reached a settlement with Commonwealth six months after litigation began.
+The at-fault driver had car insurance at the time of the accident through Commonwealth Casualty Company.
+Commonwealth disputed liability in this matter due to questions raised regarding whether C.K. had entered the intersection while the light was yellow or red.
+Due to this dispute, C.K. was forced to initiate litigation in order to reach settlement.
+C.K. entered into litigation with Commonwealth eight months after the accident occurred and reached settlement with Commonwealth six months after litigation began.

-Final Settlement: C.K.’s total settlement was $30,000.
-This settlement includes $15,000 paid by the at-fault driver’s car insurance.
-The $15,000 paid by C.K.’s own underinsured motorist policy.
-From the time of the accident, it took nearly two years to reach a total settlement.
+C.K.’s total settlement was $30,000.
+This settlement includes $15,000 paid by the at-fault driver’s car insurance and $15,000 paid by C.K.’s own underinsured motorist policy.
+From the time of the accident, it took nearly two years to reach total settlement.

-In conclusion, despite the time it took to reach a settlement, C.K. was happy with the results of her case and with her injury lawyer.
-She was able to receive the treatment necessary to return her to the state of well-being.
-C.K. was in prior to the accident with limited out of pocket cost.
+Despite the time it took, C.K. was pleased with the results of her case.
+She was able to receive the treatment necessary to return her to the state of well-being she was in prior to the accident with limited out of pocket cost.
 She received compensation for her totaled vehicle and her pain and suffering.
-C.K. was treated for six months.
-However, C.K. received over $10,000 for her bodily injuries in this settlement.
-The remainder going to pay her medical bills and injury lawyer’s fees and costs.
+C.K. treated for six months.
+Ultimately, C.K. received over $10,000 for her bodily injuries in this settlement, the remainder going to pay her medical bills and attorney’s fees and costs.